 The Port of Virginia utilizes two 2,000-horsepower ultra-low emission gen-set locomotives, which reduce nitrogen oxide emissions by 80% and consume 50% less fuel, compared to conventional diesel locomotives.

-The Port of Virginia’s James River Barge Line has the potential to eliminate 17,820 trucks annually from interstate highways, reducing congestion and eliminating 1,500 tons of ozone contributing pollutants.
+In 2018, The Port of Virginia’s James River Barge Line eliminated 31,544 containers from interstate highways, reducing congestion and 3,671 tons of ozone contributing pollutants.

 The Port of Virginia constructed over 45 acres of publicly accessible riverfront parks, trails, and wetlands throughout Coastal Virginia.